Global microcephaly market is expected to grow at a CAGR 8.6% during the forecast period 2019–2026.

 The global microcephaly market is segmented by type, diagnosis, end user, and region.

-By onset type, the market is segmented into congenital and postnatal.
+The market is segmented into congenital and postnatal.
 The congenital segment is expected to hold major share of the market owing to environmental, hereditary, and habitual factors including malnutrition, alcohol consumption, women smoking, and exposure to Zika virus infection.

-Based on diagnosis, the market is segmented into magnetic resonance imaging (MRI), head computed tomography (CT) scan, ultrasound test, and other tests.
+The market is segmented into magnetic resonance imaging (MRI), head computed tomography (CT) scan, ultrasound test, and other tests.
 The magnetic resonance imaging (MRI) segment is likely to account for the largest share, owing to growing number of pregnant women suffering from Zika virus infection and effectiveness of magnetic resonance imaging (MRI) in the diagnosis of microcephaly.
 This is estimated to be followed by head computed tomography (CT) scan.

-On the basis of end user, the market is segmented into diagnostic centers, hospitals, ambulatory surgical centers, and others.
+The market is segmented into diagnostic centers, hospitals, ambulatory surgical centers, and others.
 The hospital segment is forecasted to grow at a healthy CAGR due to growing efforts of governments and private organizations to strengthen the hospital infrastructure and services in the developing regions including Asia Pacific and Latin America.

 By geography, the global microcephaly market is segmented into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.